-Believe it or not, but even the 5 bedroom unit comes with the same 1.8m shower door and the budget-looking (ever wondered how many different words can be used to describe cheap?) toilet bowl.
+Believe it or not, but even the 5 bedroom unit comes with the same 1.8m shower door and the budget-looking toilet bowl.

-This common bedroom comes with an attached bath, and is quite odd in the sense that you don’t get the usual end to end window, but instead you get one above your bed (which faces the AC ledge).
+This common bedroom comes with an attached bath and is quite odd in the sense that you don’t get the usual end to end window.
+Instead, you get one above your bed (which faces the AC ledge).